37 Unbeatable Virtual Happy Hour Games for Workgroups

 This is a fun and engaging virtual happy hour idea.

 Is your team made up of movie buffs?
 Then we’ve got the perfect Zoom happy hour game for you!
 With Lights, Camera, Action, all you need to do is act out scenes from your favorite movies or shows.

 You can either think them up on your own and try to act them out from memory, or find screenplays online.

 If you want to make this extra fun, host a mini-Oscars ceremony and give out awards after everyone’s finished their scenes.

-Just like your high school yearbook, this game is all about finding out who everyone thinks is the most likely to… anything!
+Just like your high school yearbook, this virtual happy hour activity is all about finding out who everyone thinks is the most likely to… anything!
 From going bungee jumping to traveling a foreign country alone, the questions possibilities are endless.

 But if you’re looking for some inspiration, here’s a list of a few hundred ideas.